Qumulo/docs/administrator-guide/upgrading-qumulo-core/performing-upgrades.md

 ---
-title: "Performing Qumulo Core Instant Software Upgrades and Platform Upgrades"
+title: "Performing Qumulo Core Upgrades"
-summary: "This section explains the difference between Qumulo Core Instant Software Upgrades and Platform Upgrades.
-For more information, see <a href='https://care.qumulo.com/hc/en-us/articles/115008107468'>Performing Qumulo Core Upgrades by Using the qq CLI</a> on Qumulo Care."
+summary: "This section explains the difference between Qumulo Core Instant Software Upgrades and Platform Upgrades and how to perform upgrades."
-permalink: /administrator-guide/upgrading-qumulo-core/instant-software-platform.html
+permalink: /administrator-guide/upgrading-qumulo-core/performing-upgrades.html
 redirect_from:
+  - /administrator-guide/upgrading-qumulo-core/instant-software-platform.html
   - /administrator-guide/upgrades/instant-software-platform.html
 sidebar: administrator_guide_sidebar
 varContactQumuloCare: If you perform multiple upgrades back to back, you might encounter one or more platform upgrades in one of the incremental releases; you must install these upgrades before you continue.
 Before performing back to back upgrades, <a href="https://docs.qumulo.com/contacting-qumulo-care-team.html">contact the Qumulo Care team</a> for guidance.